Date of Degree

 The asphalt showed a decreasing trend in viscosity with increase in the concentration of the additives.
 The WMA specimen with additives exhibits similar air voids as control WMA specimens which indicate these WMA additives are effective in compacting asphalt mixtures at low temperatures.
 The Indirect Tensile Strengths (ITS) and Tensile Strength Ratio (TSR) values of the WMA specimen with admixtures were found to be higher than the control WMA specimens.
 This result indicates that the admixtures play a significant role in enhancing the properties of WMA.
 WMA mixtures with additives exhibited higher dynamic modulus than the control WMA at all temperatures.
 All the specimens passed the requirement of 10,000 cycles of repeated loading.
 The WMA specimen with Sasobit® additive exhibited the lowest permanent deformation.
 Based on overall test results it can be concluded that Sasobit®, Evotherm J1 and RedisetTM WMA additives are effective in producing WMA mixtures in the laboratory which have high strengths.

 Copyright 2010 Anand Sampath

 Sampath, Anand.
-"Comprehensive evaluation of four warm asphalt mixture regarding viscosity, tensile strength, moisture sensitivity, dynamic modulus and flow number." thesis, University of Iowa, 2010.
+"Comprehensive evaluation of four warm asphalt mixture regarding viscosity, tensile strength, moisture sensitivity, dynamic modulus and flow number."
+MS (Master of Science) thesis, University of Iowa, 2010.